You submit your pride and joy to the all-seeing tester at an approved garage, and can do nothing as he prods, taps, and bounces, your car in various

 - Have a look underneath and ensure that all suspension & steering pickup points are solid, same goes for seat belt mountings (and 30cm all around)

-- How are the sills looking? monocoque cars rely on sills for strength usually, so any holed grot here will most likely cause a fail, or at the very least a stern look and
+- How are the sills looking? monocoque cars rely on sills for strength usually, so any holed grot here will most likely cause a fail

-- Also check - inner wings, bulkhead, floorpans and bootfloor - anything thats perforated really needs seeing to
+- Also check - inner wings, bulkhead, floorpans and bootfloor - anything that's perforated really needs seeing to, not just for safety's sake but the future fitness and roadworthiness of your car

-- Seats need to be firmly secured and not jumping around every time you crest a sleeping policeman
+- Seats need to be firmly secured and not slithering around every time you crest a sleeping policeman

 - While you're looking for leaks, also have a nosey at brake/clutch master cylinders and dampers as these will cause a fail if they've sprung a leak